NCAlgebra/NC/DOCUMENTATION/PREAMBLE/NCGB.md

 if `NC` and `NCAlgebra` have already been loaded.

-## Gröbner Basis

 ??
-ADD A BRIEF INTRO TO GBs ??
+REVISE ??

 A reader who has no explicit interest in Gröbner Bases might want to skip this section.
 Readers who lack background in Gröbner Basis may want to read [CLS].

+??
+ADD A BRIEF INTRO TO GBs ??

+## Gröbner Basis

 Before calculating a Gröbner Basis, one must declare which variables will be used during the computation and must declare a *monomial